-Diction for Singers I is an introduction to the International Phonetic Alphabet (IPA) and its application to the study and practice of English, German, and Latin diction in the solo vocal repertoire.
+Diction for Singers I is an introduction to the International Phonetic Alphabet (IPA) and its application to the study and practice of English, German, and Latin diction in solo vocal repertoire.

-Prerequisites: MUS 114-VO or consent of instructor.
+Prerequisites: MUS 114 VO.
+Fall.
 Program: Music and Music Education